 After several hours of catching up on all things blogging, RV’ing and life we decided to head back to the Colorado National Monument for a sunset shoot as a group.
 We had scoped out Book Cliffs Viewpoint as a good candidate and the fours of us hung out and exchanged knowledge on blogging and photography as we enjoyed the not-so-spectacular sunset.

 When the light faded we headed home and cooked dinner together – chicken sausages and rice from us, yummy Japanese curry cooked up by Jacob.
-Add wine, beer and apple cidre and stir!
+Add wine, beer and apple cider and stir!
 The next morning Esther and Jacob said good-bye as they headed to Moab.
 We are going to try to meet up again in the summer when we are in Portland.
-Or maybe this fall in the their hometown of Atlanta.
+Or maybe this fall in their hometown of Atlanta.

 We were rained in Monday and Tuesday, but Wednesday we took Jacob and Esther’s advice and headed to the Black Canyon of the Gunnison National Park.
 It was a 90-minute drive but after being stuck in the RV for two days, that was fine with us!